-Short answer – use the smallest hose (as measured by inside diameter, ID) which will let you get the job done.
+Short answer – use the smallest power sprayer hose (as measured by inside diameter, ID) which will let you get the job done.

-The main benefit of ½” hose is that it can put down a lot more chemical.
-The main benefit of 3/8” hose is that it is lighter and cheaper.
+The main benefit of a ½” hose is that it can put down a lot more chemical.
+The main benefit of a 3/8” hose is that it is lighter and less expensive.
 Lighter weight matters a lot, especially after 10 or 12 stops in the hot sun.

-We have a client that has us put ¼” hose on their 12-volt electric power sprayers.
-They report that it works fine but we don’t have enough long term data to accurately report on the long term impact of smaller hose has on the pump.
+We have a client that has us put a ¼” hose on their 12-volt electric power sprayers.
+They report that it works fine but we don’t have enough long-term data to accurately report on the long-term impact the smaller hose has on the pump.
 The smaller the ID of the hose, the more resistance or friction.
 The more friction, the harder the pump has to work.
-Also, longer hoses have more friction than the same size shorter hose.
+Also, longer power sprayer hoses have more friction than the same size shorter hose.

 Larger jobs, such as large weed pre-emergent jobs or termite pre-treats require larger hoses in order to get the higher volume down faster.